i05nagai/memorandum/language/english_speaking.md

     * to try hard to do something or make something happen, especially for a long or against difficulties
     * Neither Jefferson nor Madison was a pacifist, though both strove to keep America peace
     * Mr Roe has kindled expectations that he must now strive to live up to
+    * we strive to make a service reliable enough, but no more reliable than it needs to be
 * inhosipitable
     * not welcoming or generous to people who visit you
         * I'll have to cook them a meal or they'll think I'm inhospitable